2025–26 snooker season: Players

 The World Snooker Tour includes the top 64 players from the prize money rankings after the 2025 World Championship, plus the additional 31 players (Note: Lei Peifan was in the top 64 on the season-end ranking list, reducing this number from 32 to 31.) who earned a two-year card the previous year.
-Those 95 players will be joined by the 34 players who acquired a two-year tour card this year to form a 129–player tour for the 2025–26 season.
+Those 95 players were joined by the 34 players who acquired a two-year tour card this year to form a 128-player (Note: Although the tour was scheduled to contain 129 players, Graeme Dott was suspended just before the conclusion of the 2024–25 snooker season and remained so for the entirety of the 2025–26 season.) tour for the 2025–26 season.

 New professional players

-Zhao Xintong (CHN) won the 2025 World Snooker Championship as an amateur and re-joined the top 64 in the official world rankings to secure professional status for the season.
+Zhao Xintong won the 2025 World Snooker Championship as an amateur and re-joined the top 64 in the official world rankings to secure professional status for the season.
 (Note: Zhao Xintong was previously the highest ranked player on the Q Tour rankings, but his performances in the 2025 World Snooker Championship removed him from the list as he re-joined the Top 64 of the official rankings in 11th place.)

-The players listed below have received a two-year tour card for the 2025–26 and 2026–27 seasons.
+The players listed below received a two-year tour card for the 2025–26 and 2026–27 seasons.